jedisct1/dsvpn/README.md

 Everything else I looked at was either too difficult to use, slow, bloated, didn't work on MacOS, didn't work on small devices, was complicated to cross-compile due to dependencies, wasn't maintained, or didn't feel secure.

 TCP-over-TCP is not as bad as some documents describe.
 It works surprisingly well in practice, especially with modern congestion control algorithms (BBR).
-For traditional algorithms that rely on packet loss, DSVPN has the ability to couple the inner and outer congestion controllers, by setting the `BUFFERBLOAT_CONTROL` macro to `1` (this requires more CPU cycles, though).
+For traditional algorithms that rely on packet loss, DSVPN couples the inner and outer congestion controllers by lowering `TCP_NOTSENT_LOWAT` and dropping packets when congestion is detected at the outer layer.

 ## Cryptography